nielstermeer/waterslide/README.md

 ## Password protection
-Each presentation can be protected by a username:password combination with http-basicauth, with the credentials stored in plain-text[^ptcredentials] in the configuration file. (under multiplex.auth.{uname, passwd})
+Each presentation can be protected by a username:password combination with http-basicauth, with the credentials stored in plain-text in the configuration file. (under multiplex.auth.{uname, passwd})

-# Licence
-This program is licensed under the Mozilla Public License, version 2.0.
+### On Security

-[^ptcredentials]: Yes I know, generally storing passwords in plain text is a very-bad-idea(tm).
+Yes I know, generally storing passwords in plain text is a very-bad-idea(tm).
 But these credentials are not to be used to store highly sensitive information, but to thwart attacks from aspiring dictators which see the '?master' query.
 I thought it was important to have an easily configurable configuration file than to have _super_ _secure_ credential system.
 For those whising for hashed passwords, fear not, I'm mulling over how to do this nicely without interfering with "the simple way"(tm).

+# Licence
+This program is licensed under the Mozilla Public License, version 2.0.